 Melanoma isn’t the most common type of skin cancer, but it’s the deadliest.
-The highly skilled providers at Kessel Dermatology in Hamilton Square, New Jersey, offer skin cancer screening and treatment for melanoma.
+The highly skilled providers at Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey, offer skin cancer screening and treatment for melanoma.
 They take an individualized approach to melanoma care using the most advanced treatments so you get the best outcomes.
 To schedule a melanoma consultation at Kessel Dermatology, call the office or book an appointment online today.

 Melanoma is a type of skin cancer that develops when there’s an uncontrolled growth of pigment-producing cells called melanocytes.
 It’s the deadliest type of skin cancer because it can grow and spread quickly.
 However, early diagnosis and treatment increase your chances of a full recovery.